Tips for home renting

 3. Take your time viewing properties

 Looking around rental properties can be a bit of a whistlestop tour but if you find somewhere you like don't just give it a ten minute once over.
 Check everything carefully.
 Does it have central heating, a washing machine, dishwasher, decent fridge and freezer?
 What are the showers like?
 Are the windows in good condition?
-These can all be forgotten in the heat of the moment.
-Make a checklist to take with you when viewing properties you really like.

-7. Make sure you set up direct debits or payments properly
+4. Make sure you set up direct debits or payments properly

 Being a tenant who doesn't pay on time is the best way to ensure your landlord or agent won't go out of their way to help you.
 Getting all the finances sorted properly and having the deposit, first month's rent and subsequent rent arrive on time will mean that you are immediately onside with the people you need to call if the plumbing goes or you want a new oven.

-8. Do a full inventory
+5. Do a full inventory

 Don't be tempted to skip through the inventory and move in as soon as you can.
 If you don't go through everything with a fine-toothed comb, then you are leaving yourself open to cash being taken from your deposit.
 It's not just furniture and contents that need checking, note if carpets and curtains have been steam-cleaned and check the soft furnishings' condition.
 In the first few days of moving in, take a note of all the problems you spot and let the agent or landlord know, preferably in a letter or email then you have a copy should things go wrong.

-9. Tell your agent or landlord if there are problems
+6. Tell your agent or landlord if there are problems

 Landlords are not psychic.
 You may know that the washing machine has stopped working and grumble about it, but unless someone tells them they don”t know work needs doing.
 Don't be shy in reporting any difficulties, having fixed at no cost to you is one of the privileges of being a tenant.
 A good landlord will also appreciate knowing if something needs doing – after all, its their investment you live in.